rhwood/rhwood.github.io/_posts/2005-07-23-gnome-on-darwinports-status.md

 - macports
 redirect_from: /post/170829936910/gnome-on-darwinports-status
 ---
-<p>A few of the core <a href="http://www.gnome.org">GNOME</a> packages carried by <a href="http://darwinports.opendarwin.org">DarwinPorts</a> have been updated over the week.
+A few of the core [GNOME](http://www.gnome.org) packages carried by [DarwinPorts](http://darwinports.opendarwin.org) have been updated over the week.
 Most of my patches have been accepted and applied, but some have yet to trickle into my PortIndex.
-View the <a href="http://homepage.mac.com/rhwood/gnome/darwinports.html">status tables</a>.</p>
+View the [status tables](http://homepage.mac.com/rhwood/gnome/darwinports.html).